MicrosoftDocs/dynamics-365-fraud-protection/content/functions.md

 For information about how to use functions in other resources such as functions, rules, velocities, post decision actions, and routing rules, refer to the [Invoke functions from resources](Functions.md#invoke-functions-from-resources) section later in this article.

-### Use the sample pane
+### The Sample pane

 When you create or edit a function, the **Sample** pane appears on the side of the page.

 - Functions aren't tied to any assessments.
-The sample payload is a helpful guide for users that shows all the event properties that can be referenced in your functions.
+The sample payload is presented as a helpful guide for users that shows all the event properties that can be referenced in your functions.
 Select the event type in the **Event** field at the top of the pane.

 - The **payload sample** section contains an example of the properties that can be sent in the request API for the assessment.

-## Manage your function
+## Manage a function

-1. To edit an existing published function, select the function, and then select **Edit**.

-    A draft of your published function is created and is visible only to you.
-All changes that you make to the draft are automatically saved.

-    When you're ready to push your changes into production, select **Publish**.
+1. To edit a previously published function, select the function and then select **Edit**.
+A draft of the published function is created and is available only to you.
+All of the changes that you make to the draft are automatically saved.
+To push your changes into production, select **Publish**.
 The previously published function is overwritten with your changes.
 To discard your draft, select **Discard**.

 2. To delete an existing function, select the ellipsis (**...**), and then select **Delete**.

 3. To update the name or description of a function, select the ellipsis (**...**), and then select **Rename**.

 4. To search for a function, enter a keyword in the **Search** field.
-All function names and descriptions are searched, and the results are filtered accordingly.
+All of the function names and descriptions are searched, and the results are filtered according to the search keywords.

 ## Evaluate a function

-Before you publish your new function, you can use the "Function evaluation" pane to make sure that it returns the results that you expect.
+Before you publish a function, you can use the **Function evaluation** pane to make sure that it returns the results that you expect.

-- To open the function evaluation pane, select **Expand** in the lower right of the **Functions** tab.
+- To open the function evaluation pane, select **Expand** in the **Functions** tab.
 - To close the pane, select **Collapse**.

-When the evaluation pane is open, you can see the list of output properties with its result.
-The evaluation uses "default" values for input parameters and values from the sample payload section when determining what should be returned, and if any of those values is changed then the output would also change accordingly.
-This will help you to understand if you are returning the correct values for each output property.
+When the evaluation pane is open, the list of output properties is displayed with its result.
+The evaluation uses default values for input parameters and values from the sample payload section when determining what should be returned.
+If any of those values is changed, the output is also changed.
+That way, you can make sure that the correct values for each output property are returned.

 ## Invoke functions from resources
 The published functions can be invoked from resources such as rules, velocities, post-decision actions, and routing rules.
-All the output properties defined within a function can be accessed by invoking the function.
-The values can then be used for decision making.
+All of the output properties defined within a function can be accessed by invoking the function.
+The values can then be used for decision-making.

-### Invoking functions from Rules
+### Rules
-Functions can be invoked from any rule (within any assessment) within the same environment and from child environments in the hierarchy below.
-To learn more about rules, see [Rules](rules.md).
+Functions can be invoked from any rule (within any assessment) in the same environment and from child environments in the hierarchy below.
+For more information about rules, see [Rules](rules.md).

 ```FraudProtectionLanguage
 LET $sum = Functions.MyFunction(@"totalAmount", @"salesTax").Calculate_Sum
 RETURN Approve()
 WHEN $sum > 5
 ```

-### Invoking functions from Velocities
+### Velocities
-Functions can be invoked from any velocity within the same environment and from child environments in the hierarchy below.
-To learn more about velocities, see [Perform velocity checks](velocities.md).
+Functions can be invoked from any velocity in the same environment and from child environments in the hierarchy below.
+For more information about velocities, see [Perform velocity checks](velocities.md).

 ```FraudProtectionLanguage
 SELECT DistinctCount(@"device.deviceContextId") AS Devices_Per_IP
 FROM AccountLogin